bi-labor/es-mssql/docs/exercise5.md

    ![Kibana Options](./images/exercises/kibana-c-options.png)

-1. Create a screenshot of the result (remember the requirements!) and save it as `ex5-c.png`.
+1. Create a screenshot of the result and save it as `ex5-c.png`.
 Save and export the visualization.
 Save the exported file as `ex5-c.ndjson`.

 ## Next exercise

-Verify that you created 3 screenshots with the requirements as in the previous exercises, and also exported the 3 visualizations!
+Verify that you created 3 screenshots and also exported the 3 visualizations!

 Next is [exercise 6](exercise6.md).